swcarpentry/r-novice-gapminder/episodes/05-data-structures-part2.md

 > ## Challenge 1
 >
-> You can create a new data.frame right from within R with the following syntax:
+> You can create a new data frame right from within R with the following syntax:
 >
 > ~~~
 > df <- data.frame(id = c('a', 'b', 'c'),